28 Things to Do in Boise in the Summer

 In addition to breweries, you’ll also find a variety of wine tasting rooms around town.
 Coiled Wine Bar, Scoria Vineyards, Uncorked!
 Wine Bar, Bodovino, and the Boise Co-op Wine Shop are all located downtown.
 In Garden City, you’ll find Telaya Wine Co, Split Rail Winery, Cinder Wines, and another Coiled Wine location.

-19. Eat, drink, and play at the Switchback food truck park
+20. Eat, drink, and play at the Green Acres food truck park

-The Switchback food truck park in Harris Ranch (southeast Boise) offers an assortment of food trucks (Wednesdays through Sundays; the truck offering is different every night so be sure to check out the schedule on their website and follow them on social media for daily truck updates).
-You’ll also find live music and activities.
-It’s a fun spot to get together!
+The Green Acres food truck park in downtown Boise (off Shoreline near Americana Blvd across the river from Ann Morrison Park) offers an assortment of food trucks on Wednesdays through Sundays; the truck offering varies so be sure to check out the schedule on their website and follow them on social media for daily truck updates.
+You’ll also find live music, activities, and shade!
+It’s a fun spot to get together.

 Are you a fan of live theatre in an outdoor setting?
 The Idaho Shakespeare Festival is for you!
 Located near the river in southeast Boise, the professional actors of the Shakespeare Festival perform a variety of Shakespeare plays throughout their season, all with the beautiful backdrop of the river and foothills surrounding the theatre.
 Bring your blanket and a picnic basket!